aserowy/prosr/doc/prosr1_specification.md

 ### Enumeration with repeated

-With repeated every type can be enumerated.
+With repeated every type except maps can be enumerated.
 The listing retains the sequence.

 ```prosr1
 message SearchResponse {